Run Training: Heart Rate, RPE, MAF, Power and Pace

 In hot weather your stats for Heart Rate will change.
 If you want to know more about how heat affects your running and cycling then you can read my Blog on triathlon training in the heat, it's benefits and how to gauge your training zones.

-As you can see there are many ways to gauge intensity when you are running and it’s important to see which one works for you.
 Having a system that suits you means that each running session is valuable and not wasted miles.
-You can make sure yours high intensity sessions give you the right physiological result and that your long runs are at the right level to ensure you building your base correctly.
+You can make sure your high intensity sessions give you the right physiological result and that your long runs are at the right level to ensure you building your base correctly.

 Train at the pace or intensity prescribed for the session.
 It will give you the optimum result from the least possible training stress and will ensure you can recover quickly, so you can train again!